 5. ResTORbio, a single path against age

 resTORbio, based in Boston, joined NASDAQ after a 65 million euro grant.
-It is a "longevity" spinoff of the pharmaceutical company Novartis that tries to commercialize drugs inhibitors of mTOR, the enzyme that regulates cell growth, proliferation, motility and survival.
+It is a "long-lived" spinoff of the Novartis pharmaceutical company that tries to market inhibitor drugs mTOR, the enzyme that regulates cell growth, proliferation, motility and survival.

 The drugs stimulate the release of the TORC1 protein, which according to the latest research is capable of "prolonging life expectancy, improving the immune system, protecting the heart, increasing mobility and memory, postponing age disorders".